French succumb to temptation of cash as taxes climb

 In a French survey by the Markit Audit pollster in November, one in three people admitted to having worked off the books - against just 13 percent in 2008.

-Hollande's government has acknowledged a need to reduce labour charges on companies, but only by the end of his mandate in 2017.
+Hollande's government has acknowledged a need to reduce labor charges on companies, but only by the end of his mandate in 2017.

 RUSH TO CASH